arartawil/automl-fe/tests/README.md

 # Tests

-This directory contains test suites for XAIevo.
+This directory contains test suites for AutoML-FE.

 ## Running Tests